imagej/imagej.github.io/_pages/plugins/bdv/index.md

 Installation
 ------------

 The BigDataViewer comes with Fiji.
-You should have a sub-menu {% include bc content='Plugins | BigDataViewer'%}.
+You should have a sub-menu {% include bc path='Plugins | BigDataViewer'%}.

 Usage
 -----